universal-packages/universal-time-measurer/README.md

 ## Typescript

-Process Measurer is developed in TypeScript and shipped fully typed.
+Time Measurer is developed in TypeScript and shipped fully typed.

 ## Contributing

-Development of Process Measurer happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Development of Time Measurer happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving Recoil.

 - [Code of Conduct](./CODE_OF_CONDUCT.md)
 - [Contributing Guide](./CONTRIBUTING.md)